Florida Democrats running to boost Biden from the bottom up

 Republicans scoffed at the tactic.

 “They are fielding candidates just to say that they have candidates in races.
-We’re fielding candidates to win races, and we think that Trump will win Florida,” said Florida Republican Party Chair Joe Gruters, who is running for reelection to his state Senate seat.
+We’re fielding candidates to win races, and we think that Trump will win Florida,” said Florida Republican Party Chair Joe Gruters, who’s running for reelection to his state Senate seat.

 “They’re going to have a great time coming together on election night and crying on each other’s shoulders,” he said.